 We recognise children with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
 Additional barriers can sometimes exist when recognising abuse in SEND children.
-Therefore, any reports of abuse involving children with SEND will involve liaison with the Designated Safeguard Lead (or deputy) and the SENDCO.
+Therefore, any reports of abuse involving children with SEND will involve liaison with the Designated Safeguard Leads and the SENDCO.

-Children who are lesbian, gay, bi, or trans (LGBT) can be targeted by their peers.
-In some cases, a child who is perceived by their peers to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+Children who are lesbian, gay, bi, or trans/gender questioning can be targeted by their peers.
+In some cases, a child who is perceived by their peers to be part of this community can be just as vulnerable as children who identify as such.
 In school, we speak to single sex groups of students in order to gain their views.
 The wellbeing champions (staff team) are also always available.
 Mrs Lloyd is our Learning Mentor and she is available in school for children to talk to.
 Children are also constantly reminded they can speak to any member of staff for help.

-We will follow the outlined guidance and risk assessment in any cases of sexual violence and harassment between our students outlined in Part 5 of Keeping Children Safe in Education and consult tools and advice locally available.
+We will follow the outlined guidance and risk assessment in any cases of sexual violence and harassment between our students outlined in Part 5 of Keeping Children Safe in Education and consult tools such as risk assessments and safety plan templates and advice available locally.